cavidk/cavidk/README.md

 - 🌱 I’m currently learning Blockchain technologies;
-- 🤔 I’m looking for help with find how to develop my skills improve coding crypto & databases;
+- 🤔 I’m looking for help with find how to develop my skills as coding crypto & databases;
 - 💬 Ask me about questions movies?)
 - 😄 Pronouns: him/who;
 - ⚡ Fun fact: I m looking for someone to challenge with me at table tennis)) <br>